 Click for the free printable checklist: Check List

 We previously have published posts that have additional travel information.
 We are always adding and sharing new tips we find out as we travel ourselves!
 You can search for more information on the HOME page – “Travel.”

 We use and travel with all the items that have affiliated links!
 Don’t forget to also check out our FAVE TOOLS on the main menu (or use this link) for travel items we use for traveling: FAVE TOOLS

-Editor’s Note: This article was originally published in August 2014 and was updated in August 2022 for accuracy and additional information.
+Editor’s Note: This article was initially published on October 6, 2015, and was updated on November 2023 for accuracy and additional information.